cdevshub/afero-devdocs/docs/AttrDef.md

 First you will configure your Potenco, then add attributes:

-**1.** Once you’ve clicked ATTRIBUTES in the right-hand navigation bar, you’ll see the DEFINE THE MCU ATTRIBUTES window:<br>
+**1**&nbsp;&nbsp;Once you’ve clicked ATTRIBUTES in the right-hand navigation bar, you’ll see the DEFINE THE MCU ATTRIBUTES window:<br>
 <img src="../img/APE-PotencoConfig.png" width="300" style="vertical-align:middle;margin:0px 0px;border:none">

-**2.** In the Supported Network Interfaces pane, select all the network interfaces that your device supports.
+**2**&nbsp;&nbsp;In the Supported Network Interfaces pane, select all the network interfaces that your device supports.
 Select from WI-FI, ETHERNET, and WAN.

-**3.** In the Device Configuration pane, if you want your MCU to receive the UTC time updates from ASR, select the RECEIVE UTC TIME checkbox.
+**3**&nbsp;&nbsp;In the Device Configuration pane, if you want your MCU to receive the UTC time updates from ASR, select the RECEIVE UTC TIME checkbox.
 Read more in [Using the Afero Cloud to Keep Time on the MCU](../SetMCUTime).

-**4.** Now you’re ready to add an attribute.
+**4**&nbsp;&nbsp;Now you’re ready to add an attribute.
 Click the + DEVICE ATTRIBUTE button to open the device attribute editor:<br>
 <img src="../img/APE-PotencoAttrEditor.png" width="400" style="vertical-align:middle;margin:0px 0px;border:none">

-**5.** Complete the fields using the information in the table below:
+**5**&nbsp;&nbsp;Complete the fields using the information in the table below:

    | FIELD          | DESCRIPTION                                                  |
    | :------------- | :----------------------------------------------------------- |